grannycart/by-sound-alone_source/manuscript/1_Chapter.md

 As Captain Percy passed through the crew quarters she shook the kid Owen awake again.
 "I have to go to the control room.
 Go down and watch Chips and make sure she doesn't fucking die."

-Owen didn't say anything but resignedly rolled out of his rack to his feet, and rubbed his eyes before stumbling toward the cargo hold.
+Owen did not say anything but resignedly rolled out of his rack to his feet, and rubbed his eyes before stumbling toward the cargo hold.

 Percy climbed to the control room and sat at one of the maneuvering stations with the familiar array of dials spread out in front of her.
 The readings had not changed at all since she last left them, for the obvious reason that they had not moved.
 She took in the reading from each gauge separately, adding it to her holistic picture of the situation her boat was in.
 But she was not learning anything new.